maxima-us/noobit-backend/README.md

 **API Server** :
 Based on Uvicorn and FastAPI
-Accessible from the browser, based on OpenAPI (accessible at localhost:8000/docs)
+OpenAPI interface accessible at localhost:8000/docs
 Interfaces with sqlite db via Tortoise ORM
 Listens to redis channels to automatically update db